Noelia Etcheverry: Career

 In 2005, Etcheverry won the National Talent for Television contest organized by Channel 10, and she began working at the network as a reporter for the humorous program La Culpa es Nuestra.
 She also appeared in a show called Desvelados which was on the air until mid-2006.
 She later took on jobs as a production assistant and reporter in different programs and channels.
 In turn, she worked in the communication department of the Ministry of the Interior.

 In 2017, Etcheverry joined the morning show La mañana en casa as a reporter and replacement host, and the journalistic team of Subrayado.
 In June 2020, she began presenting the Got Talent Uruguay derivative show, Amamos el Talento alongside Annasofia Faccello, who would leave weeks later, being replaced by Kairo Herrera.

 In March 2022 Etcheverry replaced María Noel Marrone in hosting the Channel 10 humor and interview program Sonríe, te estamos grabando, after Marrone departed in order to co-present the evening edition of Subrayado.
 In January 2023 it was announced that Etcheverry would present La Voz Kids alongside Rafael Cotelo.
 In late April 2024 she left La mañana en casa after seven years.
+In March 2026, she was announced as the host of MasterChef Uruguay for its seventh season, following the departure of Eduardo Gianarelli, who moved on to host Gran Hermano.